pnggroup/libpng/scripts/README.txt

                        (Requires SCOPTIONS, copied from scripts/SCOPTIONS.ppc)

 Other supporting scripts:
+ README.txt        =>  This file
- descrip.mms       =>  VMS makefile for MMS or MMK libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngwin.rc         =>  Used by the visualc6 and visualc71 projects.
+ descrip.mms       =>  VMS makefile for MMS or MMK libpng-config-body.in => used by several makefiles to create libpng-config libpng-config-head.in => used by several makefiles to create libpng-config libpng.pc.in      =>  Used by several makefiles to create libpng.pc pngwin.rc         =>  Used by the visualc6 and visualc71 projects. pngwin.def        =>  Used by makefile.os2
+ pngwin.dfn        =>  Used to maintain pngwin.def
  SCOPTIONS.ppc     =>  Used with smakefile.ppc

+checksym.awk       =>  Used for maintaining pnglibconf.h
+def.dfn            =>  Used for maintaining pnglibconf.h
+options.awk        =>  Used for maintaining pnglibconf.h
+pnglibconf.dfa     =>  Used for maintaining pnglibconf.h
+pnglibconf.mak     =>  Used for maintaining pnglibconf.h
+sym.dfn            =>  Used for symbol versioning
+symbols.def        =>  Used for symbol versioning
+symbols.dfn        =>  Used for symbol versioning
+vers.dfn           =>  Used for symbol versioning

 Further information can be found in comments in the individual makefiles.